Industrial Internet of EveryThing

 This picture gives an overview of the IIoET Enterprise Architecture framework;

 The IIoET workgroup is looking for NAF members who are willing to participate in one or more of these topics, to improve and extend the IIoET EA framework and execute IIoET maturity checks at various industrial organisations.
 Interested ?
-Please send a mail to Frank.email@example.com
+Please send an email to Frank.firstname.lastname@example.org More information can also be found in Frank’s articles on LinkedIn.

 Publications can be found at ‘Publicaties en Documenten‘ under ‘Werkgroepen’.